davfranco1/davfranco1/README.md

 💬 Reach me anytime at linkedin.com/in/franco-david.

-My life mantra: do good and good will come to you! 😎 Cheers!
+My life mantra: do good and good will come to you.
+Cheers!

 <!--
 **davfranco1/davfranco1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.